mms112/ExpandWorldPrefabs/README.md

     - `globalkey`: When a global key is set or removed.
 Parameter is the key name.
       - Use field `remove` to trigger on key removal.
       - Note: There is no prefab or position for this type, so most fields won't work.
+    - `key`: When a custom saved data is set or removed.
+Parameter is the data name.
+      - Use field `remove` to trigger on data removal.
+      - Note: This only triggers when the saved data actually changes.
+      - Note: There is no prefab or position for this type, so most fields won't work.
     - `event`: When an event starts or ends.
 Parameter is the event name.
       - Use field `end` to trigger on event end.
       - Note: There is no prefab for this type, so most fields won't work.